ghostandthemachine/sketchpad/CEmerick_Ideal_IDE.md

 	+ connect to running REPL servers on any IP/port from the dev environment, making all REPL-enabled functionality available regardless of where the host REPL process is running

 - REPL history persistent across IDE restarts
-- </strike>Support for multiple REPLs (i.e. load code into the last focused REPL)</strike>
+- ~~Support for multiple REPLs (i.e. load code into the last focused REPL)~~
-- <strike>Full editor capability in the REPL – highlighting, symbol completion, formatting, etc.</strike>
+- ~~Full editor capability in the REPL – highlighting, symbol completion, formatting, etc.~~
-- <strike>Browsable/searchable REPL history</strike>
+- ~~Browsable/searchable REPL history~~

-	+ <strike>Prior expressions accessible via standard command history (Ctrl-up/down, etc), as well as by clicking on expressions still shown in the REPL window</strike>
+	+ ~~Prior expressions accessible via standard command history (Ctrl-up/down, etc), as well as by clicking on expressions still shown in the REPL window~~

 - Runtime namespace browser, with the same usage characteristics as the static one, but tied to the focused REPL
 - Configurable pretty-printing of output